Amazon’s actions to help employees, communities, and customers affected by COVID-19

 AWS is collaborating with public health organisations, government agencies, and businesses around the globe to support their efforts resulting from the ripple effect of COVID-19.
 This includes providing customers in the most affected regions with technical support and AWS credits that help cover costs, while enabling organisations to quickly stand up and scale their tools and infrastructure to keep businesses running, and speed COVID-19 research projects.
 More details to be shared in coming days.

-We are supporting Amazonians and others who are working from home with AWS services, including virtual desktops in the cloud, frustration-free online meetings with video, and secure content storage and collaboration.
 AWS also provides services for many healthcare and life sciences companies that are working on research, diagnosis, treatment, and vaccine study to accelerate our collective understanding of COVID-19.

 As the COVID-19 pandemic continues, Amazon and our network of partners are helping communities around the world in a way that very few can — delivering critical supplies directly to the doorsteps of people who need them.
-We want to recognize our employees who are playing an essential role for people at a time when many of the services that might normally be there to support them are closed.
+We want to recognise our employees who are playing an essential role for people at a time when many of the services that might normally be there to support them are closed.
 To recognise the contribution our employees in the UK are making, we will be adding an additional £2 per hour worked from now through to the end of April.
 This is on top of our current starting rate of £10.50 for the London area, and £9.50 for the rest of the UK.